FlyJingFish/AndroidAOP/README_EN.md

 ## Custom Aspects

+### This library uses the following five annotations to implement custom aspects

+- @AndroidAopPointCut is an aspect that annotates methods
+- @AndroidAopMatchClassMethod is the aspect of matching class methods
+- @AndroidAopReplaceClass is called by the replacement method
+- @AndroidAopModifyExtendsClass is a modified inherited class
+- @AndroidAopCollectMethod Is a collection inheritance class

 #### 1. **@AndroidAopPointCut** is used to make aspects in the form of annotations on the method.
 The above annotations are all made through this.
 [Wiki documentation](https://flyjingfish.github.io/AndroidAOP/AndroidAopPointCut)